Invest Toward Your Loved One's College Education

 Find out more in the Program Disclosure Statement.

 Convenient contribution choices: It's easy to contribute to the Plan.
-You can deposit funds into your account by check, set up an Automatic Investment Plan, or contribute through automatic payroll deductions if your employer provides this service.
+You can deposit funds into your account by check, set up an Automatic Investment Plan, or contribute through automatic payroll direct deposit if your employer provides this service.

 Flexibility: You can use account withdrawals at eligible schools nationwide.
 The Plan covers almost all expenses related to college including tuition, fees, reasonable room and board, books, and equipment including computers, software, and supplies.
 Reasonable room and board are considered qualified expenses if the student is enrolled at least half time.
-If a child decides not to attend college or doesn't use all of the funds, you can change the beneficiary.
+If a child decides not to attend college or doesn't use all of the funds, you can change the beneficiary to another member of the family.

-As the owner of the account, you may close it or withdraw all or a portion of the funds at any time, even for paying expenses not related to college.
-However, the earnings portion of funds withdrawn for nonqualified expenses will be subject to the distributee’s income tax rate plus a 10% federal penalty on the earnings portion.
+As the owner of the account, you may withdraw all or a portion of the funds at any time, even for paying expenses not related to college.
+However, the earnings portion of funds withdrawn for nonqualified expenses will be subject to the distributee’s federal and state income tax rate plus a 10% federal penalty tax on the earnings portion of the withdrawal.
 If the beneficiary receives a scholarship, the account owner may withdraw up to the amount of the scholarship without incurring the federal penalty on the earnings portion.
-The penalty is also waived if the beneficiary dies or becomes disabled.
+The federal penalty tax is also waived if the beneficiary dies or becomes disabled.

 Choices: The diversified investment menu of the Plan differentiates it from many others.
 Each of the multiple investment choices is designed to help you invest toward the cost of higher education.
 For more information, see Investment Choices.

-You must complete an Enrollment Form to open an account for a new beneficiary and submit a separate form for each beneficiary.
+You must complete an Enrollment Form to open an account for a new beneficiary and submit a separate form for each account and each beneficiary.

-Use the Incoming Rollover Form to transfer funds from another 529 plan or Coverdell Education Savings Account (ESA) to an existing account in the TD Ameritrade 529 College Savings Plan.
+Use the Incoming Rollover Form to transfer funds from another 529 plan or Coverdell Education Savings Account ("CESA") to an existing account in the Plan.
 If you have not established an account, you must also complete an Enrollment Form.

 Complete the Enrollment Form and, if applicable, the Incoming Rollover Form.
 Please type or print unless a signature is requested.
 By signing the Enrollment Form, you acknowledge that you have read the Program Disclosure Statement.
 Mail the completed form(s) to the address listed on them.

 To make changes to an existing account or to request a withdrawal, download, complete, and mail the appropriate PDF form(s) to the address listed on them.
-You can also request forms by calling 877-408-4644 or sending us an e-mail.
+You can also request forms by calling 877-408-4644.

 Beneficiary Change Form